 GUIDELINES (Advisory only- based on current rates and subject to change)

 Current travel expense reimbursement amounts and procedure are dictated by the Warren County 1981 Financial Management System Finance Policy and Procedure Manual and are subject to change from time to time as determined by the Finance Committee4.
 Expenses shall be paid at the then current rate as set out by the Policy and Procedure Manual.5 In the event that rates in this policy contradict the rates established in the Policy and Procedure Manual, rates in the Policy and Procedure Manual shall be used without the necessity of revising guidelines stated in this policy.

-Paid at the rate established by the then current Internal Revenue Service (IRS).
+Rate established by the then current Internal Revenue Service (IRS) (recommended, but not required).